JovanSimonoski/CSAD/README.md

-# Methodology for Creating a Cybersecurity Attacks Dataset - Master's Thesis
+# Cyber Security Attack Dataset

 A complete methodology for building a labeled network attack dataset in a controlled environment, suitable for IDS/IPS systems and ML research.

+My master thesis, 'A Reproducible Methodology for Generating Modern Intrusion Detection Datasets' is also included as part of this project.

 ---